madhavlab/wissap23.madhavlab.com/accommodation.md

 ## Highlights

 - After registering for the WiSSAP 2023, the participants will receive a confirmation mail which will include further details on how to reach IITK, and in-campus accomodation.
 - Standard rooms in the **IIT Kanpur halls** shall be allocated on twin-sharing basis to each participant once they submit the accomodation form (will be mailed after registration) along with the payment.
-For Academic or Industry Professionals, rooms can be booked in the [IITK Visitors Hostel 2 (Guest House)](https://www.iitk.ac.in/vh/2-uncategorised).
+For Academic or Industry Professionals **only**, rooms can be booked in the [IITK Visitors Hostel 2 (Guest House)](https://www.iitk.ac.in/vh/2-uncategorised).
 - Please see the table below for the price for accomodation during the winter school.
 - Note that the charges for accommodation are **not included** in the registration, and payment is to be made after registering for the school.
 - The allotted facility in student halls shall include bedding (mattress, blanket, etc.) and basic washroom essentials including bucket, mug, etc.